AFaraji8/Grammar-based-Labeled-Edge-Closure/README.md

 ## Output
 - The program prints a single integer (to stdout) which is the count of inferred edges produced by the algorithm.

+## Known issues & notes
+- The original code uses some unsafe patterns (e.g., `while(!in.eof())`, variable-length arrays, and linear vector searches) that can cause incorrect behavior, poor performance, or crashes on malformed input.
+- Labels and grammar tokens are expected to be single characters in the current implementation.
+- No input validation is performed: ensure vertex indices in `graph.txt` are in `[0, N-1]` and files exist in the working directory.

+## Suggested improvements
+- Use `while (in >> a >> b >> c)` to read input safely (avoid `eof()` pattern).
+- Replace the fixed 2D C-style VLA with `std::vector<std::vector<char>>` or a single `std::vector<char>` with index arithmetic.
+- Replace `vector` + `find` deduplication with an `unordered_set` keyed on `(u,v,label)` for O(1) membership checks.
+- Add input validation and clearer error messages.

+## Next steps
+If you want, I can:
+- Submit an improved `r.cpp` with the fixes and performance improvements applied.
+- Compile and run it on the included `grammar.txt` / `graph.txt` and report the numeric result.
+- Add simple unit tests or example output files to the repo.

+---
+Please tell me which next step you'd prefer (fix code, run current code, or add tests), and I will proceed.